HeyMarcy/aprenda_app/README.md

 ### Introduction

-You are not alone if you studied Spanish in for many years in high school and all you remember now is Hola.
-You might even have studied a lot at the time and aced all your exams.
+You are not alone if you studied Spanish for many years in high school and all you remember now is Hola.
+You might have even studied a lot at the time and aced all your exams.
 How did that happen?
 Where did all the knowledge go?

-That's because stuffing your brain with a large amount of information at once is not an effective way for long-term knowledge retention.
+That's because stuffing your brain with a large amount of information at once is not an effective method for long-term knowledge retention.
 Yet, we all do it when we need to study.

-Aprenda Portugues is an application designed after the flashcards method of studying.
-Except, we do the sorting for you so you can focus on learning.
+Aprenda Portugues is an application designed after the flashcards method of studying, except, we do the sorting for you so you can focus on learning.

 ### Spaced Repetition